Sierra del Cuera

 Sierra del Cuera is an integrated network of protected areas in Asturias, Spain.

 The landscape stretches over an area which affects five municipalities of the region: Cabrales, Llanes, Peñamellera Alta, Peñamellera Baja and Ribadedeva.
-It could be defined as a coastal ridge about 40 kilometers long that begins at the Sella River and is spreading near the sea into the Deva River.
-The protected landscape is excluded from the western part of the mountain, that is, the surface between the Bedón River and the Sella River.
+It could be defined as a coastal ridge about 40 kilometers long that begins at the Sella River and spreads near the sea into the Deva River.
+The protected landscape is excluded from the western part of the mountain, i.e. the region between the Bedón River and the Sella River.